Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

     All interactions with a Subversion repository should normally happen through a Subversion client.
-However if need be and if this feature is available on your |SYSPRODUCTNAME| server, you can get access to your Subversion repository via your |SYSPRODUCTNAME| shell account (see :ref:`shell-account`).
+However if need be and if this feature is available on your Tuleap server, you can get access to your Subversion repository via your Tuleap shell account (see :ref:`shell-account`).
 Once the shell session is active you'll find your subversion repository under ``/svnroot/projectname`` you should
     never do that unless you know exactly what you are doing.